-Once you have booked tickets for a Colston Hall concert your name and address will be held and processed on our box office and marketing databases.
+Once you have booked tickets or purchased a membership for a Colston Hall concert your name and address will be held and processed on our box office and marketing databases.
 From time to time, we will send you information about similar concerts and activities using the information you have provided.
-Other carefully selected local arts organisations may also be interested in sending you information on events they think will be of interest.
+We use your information primarily to providing, improving and customising our customer service and services to you.

 We may from time to time use your data for profiling, targeting and research purposes so that our communications to you are as appropriate and cost effective as possible.

 If you have opted out of marketing communications, we may still get in touch with you.
 For example we may email you to give you important information about the events you’ve booked or to tell you about any changes.

 Colston Hall is run by Bristol Music Trust, a registered charity (no.1140898), and we actively raise money towards a broad range of projects and education work.
 We keep a record in our database of your donations to Colston Hall, including memberships.